Garden Clubs & Societies

 Website: www.yakimaaudubon.org/

-Notes: Dedicated to the enjoyment and preservation of the natural environment through birding, education and conservation.
-Meetings are open to the public on the fourth Thursday of January, February, March, April, May, August, September, and October at 7 PM at the Yakima Area Arboretum.
-Membership fees are $25/year or $15/year for seniors.
-The Annual Meeting is held the first Thursday of December at 6 PM.
+Meetings: Meetings are open to the public on the fourth Thursday of January, February, March, April, May, August, September, and October at the Yakima Area Arboretum.
+Meeting begins at 7:00 pm.

 Yakima Valley Mushroom Society